goharbor/community/proposals/new/Robot-Account-2.md

 7. As a system/project admin, I can edit a project level robot account to enhance/reduce the access scope.
 8. As a system/project admin, I can extend the expiration data of a project level robot account.
 9. As a system/project admin, I can view/edit the secret of a project level robot account and refresh the secret.
-10. As a project admin, I can list all the robots that have the access of this project, include system and project level ones.
-But only the project level robots can be edit.

 ## Main Points